-- Global comparable sales increase of 6.2%, which benefited from one additional day due to leap year - Consolidated revenues decrease of 1% (increase of 3% in constant currencies) - Consolidated operating income increase of 28% (33% in constant currencies), partly due to comparison against the prior year's strategic charges of \$195 million - Diluted earnings per share of \$1.23, an increase of 46% (51% in constant currencies), which includes comparison against the prior year's strategic charges totaling \$0.17 per share.
-Excluding the impact of these strategic charges, earnings per share in constant currencies increased \$0.26 or 26% - Return of \$4.5 billion to shareholders through share repurchases and dividends.
-This brings the cumulative return to shareholders to \$20.3 billion against our targeted return of about \$30 billion for the three-year period ending 2016
+- Global comparable sales increased 3.5%, reflecting positive comparable sales in all segments - Due to the impact of refranchising, consolidated revenues decreased 3% (1% in constant currencies) - Consolidated operating income increased 5% (7% in constant currencies), which included \$128 million of previously announced strategic charges, consisting of restructuring and non-cash impairment charges related to the Company's global G&A and refranchising initiatives - Diluted earnings per share of \$1.50 increased 7% (9% in constant currencies), which included strategic charges totaling \$0.12 per share.
+Excluding the impact of these charges, diluted earnings per share increased 16% (17% in constant currencies) - Returned \$3.4 billion to shareholders through share repurchases and dividends.
+This brings the cumulative return to shareholders to \$27.8 billion against our targeted return of about \$30 billion for the three-year period ending 2016.
+In addition, the Company announced a 6% increase in its dividend beginning in the fourth quarter